alange-pivotal/cf-wordpress/README.md

 Use the ./deleteApp.sh script to destroy the app unbinding and deleting the database service used by wordpress.

-## Backing up the wordpress database
+## Backing up the wordpress database and filesystem

 Prerequsits:
 * `mysqldmp` accessible from the scripts